An American Werewolf in Paris: Development

-The film's title has its roots in the production of its predecessor; when production of the original London film ran into trouble with British Equity, director John Landis, having scouted locations in Paris, considered moving the production to France and changing the title of his film to An American Werewolf in Paris.
+When production of An American Werewolf in London ran into trouble with British Equity, director John Landis, having scouted locations in Paris, considered moving the production to France and changing its title to An American Werewolf in Paris.

-Landis was approached by PolyGram Pictures to develop a sequel to the first movie, as Landis explained in the book Beware the Moon: The Story of An American Werewolf in London:I was asked to do a sequel by PolyGram in 1991.
-The company, under Jon Peters and Peter Guber, made something like 10 or 12 movies, and the only one that made money was American Werewolf.
-They then left the company and were replaced by a guy called Michael Kuhn.
-He called me and said that they were interested in making a sequel.
-I entertained the idea for a little bit and then came up with something that I liked and wrote a first draft of the script.
+Landis was approached by PolyGram Pictures to develop a sequel to the first movie, as Landis explained in the book Beware the Moon: The Story of An American Werewolf in London:

-Landis's draft focused on Debbie Klein (a character mentioned but never seen or heard in the original film) getting a job in London, and her subsequent investigation into the deaths of David and Jack.
-Several characters from the original film, including Alex Price, Dr. Hirsch, and Sgt.
-McManus returned, but the studio turned down the script.
+Landis's draft focused on Debbie Klein (a character only mentioned in the original film) getting a job in London, and her subsequent investigation into the deaths of David Kessler (David Naughton) and Jack Goodman (Griffin Dunne).
+Several roles were reprised from the original film, including Alex Price (Jenny Agutter), Dr. J. S. Hirsch (John Woodvine), and Sgt.
+McManus (Paul Kember), but the studio declined the script.
 Polygram Pictures still wanted to do a sequel, but Landis, unwilling to write a second treatment, told them to just make the sequel without him.

-By 1993, writer/director John Lafia had written and submitted his own draft to the studio.
+Around the same time, writer/director John Lafia had written and submitted his own draft to the studio.
 The storyline for Lafia's draft focused on a schoolteacher in Paris who holds forth on good and evil in a class he teaches.
-The teacher is bitten by a lycanthrope and goes through the expected changes, while on his trail is the doctor from the first film, who has been working on a werewolf serum.
-In an interview with Fangoria, Lafia stated that the studio was not interested in his script.
+The teacher is bitten by a lycanthrope and goes through the expected changes, while on his trail is Dr. Hirsch from the first film, who has been working on a werewolf serum.
+In a December 1990 interview in Fangoria #99, Lafia had stated that the studio was not interested in his script: "As it stands now it will most likely never be made, which is too bad.
+Maybe I'll retitle it and call it The Howling VII: The Intelligent Version".